 I hooked up a MIDI keyboard and attached the output to my mixer.
-Hey, I’ve got sound, too.
+Hey, I’ve got sound.
 More than that, all the voices were working.
 This was all quite relief.

 While I had the opportunity, I decided to implement my Live Forever battery mod.

 This required a slight modification to the battery back-up circuitry as the original battery was a rechargeable Ni-MH.
-I was dropping in a lithium battery which I really didn’t want the MS6 to charge when it was in use!
+I was dropping in a lithium battery which I really didn’t want the MS6 to charge when it was powered on!

 Once that was done, I tried again.
 You know what?
 This thing doesn’t sound too bad.
-Of course there's better but you have to bear in mind the price bracket that this was in when it first came out.
+Of course there's better but you have to bear in mind the price bracket of this box when it first came out.